keycloak-rel/keycloak-rel/README.md

 4. version: `<full version>` (for example `19.0.0`)
 5. Click on `Run workflow`

-That's it folks!
-Well not quite, as not everything has been migrated to the new release process yet:

-* keycloak.js has to be published manually to NPM
-* keycloak-nodejs-connect, legacy containers and operator, need to be released with the legacy release process

 ## Contributing to the release process

 Changes to the release process should not be sent directly to the main release repository, but rather to the [testing fork](https://github.com/keycloak-rel-testing/keycloak-rel) first.
 This allows testing/verifying the changes prior to updating the actual release process.